SteamGroups/backend-challenge-googlesheet/README.md

 Welcome!
 This is the Google Sheets Backend Challenge!

-Our main goal is to avaluate your coding and presentation skills.
+Our main goal is to evaluate your coding and presentation skills.
 When you feel ready to submit your answers, use the link we sent to your e-mail to post your Github Repo!
 We will send you further instructions and your feedback then.

 Any doubts, don't hesitate to contact us on *contato.steamgroups@gmail.com* Happy Hacking💙!

-> ⚠️ **Remember, your repository must be public, otherwise we won't be able to avaluate your answer**
+> ⚠️ **Remember, your repository must be public, otherwise we won't be able to evaluate your answer**

 ---